signalwire/digital_employees/server/Perl_Examples/Roomie_Serve/prompt.md

 ${menu}

 # Ordering
-You must ask for their entree and drinks.
+Follow this protocol when taking orders
-You don't need to give the entire menu, unless asked for. place the order when the user is ready.
+Add items to the order until the user is done
+Delete items if asked
+Give the user the order total before placing the order Place the order.

 ## Step 1
 Ask the user what entree and drink they would like to order.